-Overall prices for the 2015 raspberry crop continued to be good due to poor production world wide and gradually increasing demand.
-In Skagit County, yields and quality were poor in 2015 due to the summer drought.
+Overall prices for the 2017 raspberry crop continued to be good due to poor production worldwide and gradually increasing demand.
+In Skagit County, yields were average in 2017 despite some of the fields getting set back by cold winter temperatures.